Employment law claims and disputes

 Addison Lee driver claim

-We act for Uber drivers who claim that they should be treated as workers rather than self-employed contractors
+Leigh Day acts on behalf of Addison Lee drivers who claim that they should be treated as workers rather than self-employed contractors.
+Call us on 020 3813 5040

 How much does an employment claim cost?